 The question "What is the least common factor of 9 and 15?" might seem straightforward, but it touches on fundamental concepts in number theory that are crucial for understanding more complex mathematical ideas.
-Many people are familiar with finding the greatest common factor (GCF) or the least common multiple (LCM), but the least common factor is a bit of a twist.
+Consider this: many people are familiar with finding the greatest common factor (GCF) or the least common multiple (LCM), but the least common factor is a bit of a twist.
 Let's explore this concept, understand why it's different from what you might expect, and clarify some key principles of factors and multiples.

 Main Subheading

 To truly grasp the idea of the least common factor, we need to first clarify what factors are and how they relate to common factors.
 Factors are numbers that divide evenly into a given number.
-For instance, the factors of 9 are 1, 3, and 9, because 9 ÷ 1 = 9, 9 ÷ 3 = 3, and 9 ÷ 9 = 1.
+On top of that, for instance, the factors of 9 are 1, 3, and 9, because 9 ÷ 1 = 9, 9 ÷ 3 = 3, and 9 ÷ 9 = 1.
 Similarly, the factors of 15 are 1, 3, 5, and 15, because 15 ÷ 1 = 15, 15 ÷ 3 = 5, 15 ÷ 5 = 3, and 15 ÷ 15 = 1.
 Identifying these factors is the first step in understanding common factors.

 Comprehensive Overview